Summer Camps 2026 Catalog

 Afternoon: 3-6 p.m.

-Extended care is offered for both Catlin Gabel and partner camps.
-To ensure adequate staffing, weekly sign-up is required.
+Extended care is offered for both Catlin Gabel and partner camps for campers ages 4-14.
 You may choose mornings, afternoons, or both.

 Have Questions?